Brandon Aiyuk Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Aiyuk has averaged 19 receiving yards per game in his two career matchups against the Rams, 31.5 fewer than his over/under for Sunday's game.
+- In his two matchups against the Rams, Aiyuk's 19 receiving yards average is 32.5 less than his over/under for Sunday's game (51.5).

-- Aiyuk, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.

-- This week Aiyuk will face the NFL's 23rd-ranked pass defense (258.5 yards allowed per game).
+- The Rams have the NFL's 23rd-ranked pass defense this season, yielding 258.5 yards per game through the air.

-- The Rams have given up 15 touchdowns through the air (0.9 per game).
-They are second in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Texans, Aiyuk caught four passes for 94 yards (23.5 yards per catch) while being targeted six times.
+- In last week's game against the Texans, Aiyuk was targeted six times and recorded four catches for 94 yards (23.5 yards per reception).

-- In his last three games, Aiyuk's nine catches (on 13 targets) have led to 170 receiving yards (56.7 per game) and one touchdown.
+- In his last three games, Aiyuk's 13 targets have resulted in nine catches for 170 yards (56.7 ypg) and one touchdown.

 Aiyuk's San Francisco Teammates